skaman82/HW3_tracker/README.md

 • UI: "+" takes you to contact list instead of typing "+" (icon either should be changed or the functionallity)

 ## Call record
-• UI: Call records dissapearing once viewed - mannually deleting them would be better<br>
+• UI: Call records dissapearing sometimes once viewed - mannually deleting them would be better<br>

 ## Contacts
 • UI: Not enough spacing between profile icon and name<br>